Select your genre:

 Greetings once again!

 Maria was the first out of we girls to marry.
 She wed her soldier love, Ivashko Tarkhan, in the summer of 1918.
 I was so surprised that Papa allowed one of his daughters to marry beneath her, but she is very happy and we all knew the younger ones wouldn't marry crown princes anyway so it isn't as surprising as it should be.
 She is happy so I will be too.
 She has three children; Natalia (1919), Nicholas (1921) and Grigory (1923).
+In 1922 Papa changed the succession to include women, and because Maria did not marry into another house our poor Mandrifolie is third in line for the Russian throne after Alexei and dear Kolya.
+Mashka was and still is besides herself with the thought and prays for Baby to have as many Alexeevich and Alexeevnas to keep them far from it as possible.
+She thinks she is selfish to think of it but it is quite the opposite.
+Oh!
 And no, Grisha is not named after Our Friend!

 In 1921, Olga became Princess Alexandra of Wales.
 Yes, she married Edward (David as we call him) like we all expected.
-She wasn't very happy leaving her beloved Russia, but she has settled in quite nicely and is getting along quite well with her husband, especially since they had their daughter and my niece, Catherine (1922).
-She is in the family way once more, and we are all praying-although in England it is not mandatory-for a son!
+She wasn't very happy leaving her beloved Russia, but she has settled in quite nicely and is getting along quite well with her husband, especially since they had their daughter and my niece, Catherine (1922) and later at Alexei's wedding another daughter, Louise (1924) but we just call her Ella.
+Thankfully they are both girls.
+Olga carries the dreaded haemophilia that plagues members of our relatives including dear Alexei that we pray that they only have females.
+Luckily women can inherit the throne in England if the Heir or King has no sons, so one day we may be looking at a Queen Catherine, my dear British niece!

-As Anastasia would say; 'how did that happen?'.
+As Anastasia would say; 'how in the world did that happen?'.
 I'm shocked as well!
 He proposed to me when he visited Russia to be one of Marie's brides-men at her wedding.

 It was such a surprise, I had no idea that he wanted to marry me in the first place!
 Truthfully, I was expecting a proposal by Prince Alexander of Serbia who expressed his desire to marry me in the past, but Christo?!